 - The coercive leader, who demands immediate compliance, as when directing in an emergency or when all else has failed.

 - The democratic leader, where it’s desirable to build a consensus and reach common agreement.

 As you can imagine, each of these styles can be found within the framework of Scouting, used either by youth or adults, and for various purposes.
 For instance, a committee chair would need to be a democratic leader when leading the discussion at a committee meeting on fundraising projects, a Scoutmaster can be a coaching leader when working with the senior patrol leader, and a patrol leader can be an affiliative leader when leading the members of his patrol.
 See if you can think of some other ways each of these styles can be used in your own leadership or in training the youth you serve.

-For more reading on this topic, see the article Six Leadership Styles and When You Should Use Them by Robyn Benincasa from Fast Company.This post What kind of a leader are you? first appeared on Bobwhite Blather.
+For more reading on this topic, see the article Six Leadership Styles and When You Should Use Them by Robyn Benincasa from Fast Company.This post first appeared on Bobwhite Blather.